 4. Encourage questions and objections.
 The best way to handle Q & A is not to leave it for the end.
 Encourage questions throughout your lesson, of course, and leave extra time after you bring things together.
 They’ll be more questions if you ask for them in a safe, loving and respectful manner.

 5. Close.
 Wrap it up again and make sure your buyers – your students, staff, trainees, executives, prospects, or clients – are thinking about the message you want them thinking about as the presentation ends.
+You can also close with a good personal story, for example when I went hunting I bought the best binoculars thanks to this best hunting binoculars review.

 Extending influence begins with creating interest.